solhorn/AlternationRates/README.md

 * mean and median success rate across age
 * regression plots for success rate versus age
 * comparisons between experiment types
-* histograms of standard deviation across selected days

 Daily significance thresholds are calculated using binomial test, and presented on plots.

-If you want to save figures instead, uncomment the `plt.savefig(...)` lines in the script.

 ## Statistical Methods